 This is a diagnostic test where the tube marked with fluorescence must hybridize with the sperm DNA.
 Therefore, this test provides important information on the seminal quality of the male, beyond the concentration, mobility and morphology of the spermatozoa, since it analyzes their genetic content.

-In addition, the usual chromosomes that are analyzed with the FISH technique are 13, 18, 21, X and Y, because they are more likely to be altered.
+In addition, the usual chromosomes that are analyzed with the FISH technique are 13, 18, 21, X and Y, because they are more likely to have abnormalities.

 FISH allows us to determine the percentage of spermatozoa with chromosomal alterations in the male semen.
-This fact indicates the risk of producing embryos carrying chromosomal alterations, which will have a low probability of implanting and a high abortion rate.
+Such alterations pose a risk of producing embryos carrying chromosomal alterations, which will have a low probability of implanting and a high miscarriage rate.

 As already above mentioned, the FISH technique consists of carrying out an indirect analysis of the chromosomal content in the interphase nucleus of the spermatozoa.